bigpigeon.us webpage WWII-Germany > WWII-Germany Overview, © 2023 by Robert A. Christiansen, updated by RAC 26 Dec 2022.

 - Various groups in exile, especially Free French and Polish.

-World War II - Germany - the fronts
+World War II Germany - the Major Ground Operations

-The strategic air war, which can be considered a front in the War with Germany, was fought over German-occupied territory by British and American bombers against German fighter aircraft and ground anti-aircraft fire.
+- This aspect of the War with Germany, which can be considered an additional front, was fought over German-occupied territory by British and American bombers against German fighter aircraft and ground anti-aircraft fire.
 Tens of thousands of airmen and many hundreds of thousands of civilians died.

-Sources for Big Pigeon's WWII-Germany > Overview webpage:
+Sources for Big Pigeon's WWII Germany > WWII Germany Overview webpage:

 - Churchill at the Rhine, the webpage header photo - C/O the National Archives.
 British Prime Minister Winston Churchill is leaving a landing craft having just crossed the Rhine River near Wesel on 25 May 1945.
 The previous day Allied forces had performed a massive river crossing in the area.
 The heart of Germany now lay open to the Allied armies.
 Many would still die but the last line of German resistance had been breached.
 (The first Rhine crossing occurred earlier, on March 7, but further upstream where a breakout after crossing was difficult.)